Ayannagori44/logify-website/README.md

-# ayannagori.netlify.app
+# Logify website

--- this is the website i built for my first client logify.voiz.app
+-- this is the website i built for my first client, check it live [here](https://logify.pw/) <br>

--- I did some freelancing in truelancer.com and he need a website looking like stripe.com
+-- I did some freelancing in truelancer.com and he need a website looking like [stripe.com](https://stripe.com/)<br>

-see my projects or hire me from my website ayannagori.netlify.app
+See my all other project or have a chat at [my portfolio](https://ayannagori.netlify.app/)